Colts face concussion questions after Brissett finishes game

 ”The docs did a great job and he went through the proper procedures, through the protocol, and he got back out there,” Pagano said.

 But Brissett continued to be ineffective.
-His first pass went through the hands of Jack Doyle and was picked off by Ryan Shazier at the Colts’ 10-yard line.
+His first pass went through the hands of Jack Doyle and was picked off by Shazier at the Colts 10-yard line.

 Brissett managed just one more first down the rest of the way as Roethlisberger twice drove the Steelers into field-goal position, finally setting up Chris Boswell for the decisive 33-yarder as time expired.